epignosisx/spring-cloud-config-server-jwt/readme.md

 - You can use a website like https://jwt.io/ to generate tokens.

-If you are interested in accepting HTTPS traffic, [this is a good guide](https://drissamri.be/blog/java/enable-https-in-spring-boot/) on how to enable it.
+It's highly recommended that you configure the image to accept HTTPS traffic.
+You can configure it like any Spring Boot application, if you are not familiar, [this is a good guide](https://drissamri.be/blog/java/enable-https-in-spring-boot/) on how to enable it.

 ## Usage
 ```
 docker run -it --name=spring-cloud-config-server \
       -p 8888:8888 \
       -v </path/to/config>:/config \
-      hyness/spring-cloud-config-server
+      epignosisx/spring-cloud-config-server-jwt
 ```

 #### Parameters